vekatze/neut/book/src/basis.md

 }
 ```

 Note that the variable `!xs` is used twice.
-Because of that, the compiler translates the above code into the below (pseudo-code; won't typecheck):
+Because of that, the compiler translates the above code into the following (pseudo-code; won't typecheck):

 ```neut
 define foo(!xs: list(int)) -> unit {